adamhooper/topogeo/README.md

   [rust-geo](https://github.com/georust/rust-geo).)
 * Converts to an internal topology format, using shared edges.
 * Simplifies topology, using Visvalingam simplification, without changing topology.
+* Clips a topology along a single axis (do this four times to clip by rectangle)
 * [ ] Filters out tiny areas.
 * [ ] Merges topological regions into parent ones, to support "zoom-out" coarser level of detail.
-* [ ] Clips a topology into slightly-overlapping tiles.
 * [ ] Reads and writes a simple binary format that encodes topology.
 (It's like topojson, but easier to parse and faster.)